Arson attacks in Grenoble: 2017

-As presedent, on 6 January, set fire to a nativity scene and the Virgin Mary statue at the Saint Charles Cathedral in Saint-Etienne, Auvergne-Rhone-Alpes, leaving important material damage.
+As precedent, on 6 January, a nativity scene and the Virgin Mary statue at the Saint Charles Cathedral in Saint-Etienne, Auvergne-Rhone-Alpes, were set on fire, leaving important material damage.

 On 21 March 2017, the headquarters of the Les Républicains party in Grenoble was vandalized.
 After the fact, this attack, claimed by the local anarchists movement, is considered by the Public Prosecutor of Grenoble and Le Dauphiné libéré, as the first in a series of criminal acts mainly consisting of arson.
 The massive arson attacks that took place in previous years, which were not claimed, were therefore not included in this wave by the Public Prosecutor.

 In 23 March, targeted seven vehicles of the communal social action center, accused of "co-managing poverty".
 Five days later, seven other vehicles belonging to Grenoble-Alpes Métropole were burned in the name of "the fight against human resource storage and exploitation sites".
 On the night of 11 April, 185 ticket distributors and validators of the tramway network were put out of service and inscriptions such as "Never validate" were written on the windows of the targeted stations.
 The three actions were claimed each time by the group "Wild Individualities".

 Then eleven Enedis vans, parked in a car park on Rue du Vercors, were set on fire on 30 May, causing 300.000 et 400.000 euros of damages.
 The act was claimed in the following hours by an anti-capitalist and libertarian cell called "Individualités sauvages" (Wild Individualities).
 On 8 June, an Enedis electricity distributor in Crest, Auvergne-Rhone-Alpes, was set fire leaving important material damage and affected nearly a 165,000 users, being claimed by Wild Individualities.
 A week later a TDF telecommunications pylon was burned in Piégros-la-Clastre,.
 There were no reported casualties in the attack.
 Wild Individualities and Children and Matches (Des enfants et des allumettes) separately claimed responsibility for the attack.
 On 18 July, a TDF base station in Saint-Laurent-sous-Coiron were attacked by members of Wild Individualities.